Sham12-P/Landing-Page/README.md

 # Landing-Page
-A Responsive Landing Page for Building the Universe of Your Brand
+A Responsive Landing Page for Building the Universe of Your Brand.